kokog78/unit-test-dojo/unit-test-practice-11/README.md

 - If a path is in the input file, it should be in the result too, in the same position.
 - If a path is in the template but not in the input file, should be added to the end of the result.
+- Leading and trailing whitespaces in the paths should be skipped.

 ## Classes